divyam1233/Induction-Programme-/README.md

 # Day 2
 The induction program continued with more engaging activities.
 From exploring values to assessing skills, the day was packed with a purpose!

+English and Maths Proficiency Tests were conducted for all streams to assess foundational skills.